Lloyd K. Garrison: Later career

 Garrison did not return to the University of Wisconsin after the war.
 Instead, he joined the New York City law firm of Weiss & Wharton (now renamed, after the addition of several partners, Paul, Weiss, Rifkind, Wharton and Garrison).
 Although he primarily practiced corporate law for the rest of his life, Garrison continued to represent high-profile clients in a variety of cases.
 In 1945, the United States Supreme Court appointed Garrison as a special master in Georgia v.
 Pennsylvania Railroad Co., 324 U.S. 439 (1945), and his hearings and report formed the basis for the Court's decision two years later in Georgia v.
 Pennsylvania Railroad Co., 331 US 788 (1947).
 In the late 1940s, Garrison served as legal counsel to the Field Foundation (created by his friend Marshall Field III from funds he inherited from his father, who founded the Marshall Field's department store) In 1948, Garrison served as a member of the board of directors of a pilot project established by the Foundation to build non-discriminatory low-income housing in the Greenwich Village neighborhood of New York City.

 In 1953, as a member of the National Association for the Advancement of Colored People's National Legal Committee, Garrison advised Langston Hughes when Hughes was subpoenaed by Senator Joseph McCarthy to appear before the Senate Permanent Subcommittee on Investigations to testify about communist influences on his writings.
-That same year, he hired Pauli Murray, one of the first African American lawyers in the country, as an associate at his firm.
+That same year, he hired Pauli Murray, one of the first female African American lawyers in the country, as an associate at his firm.
 With John W. Davis, he represented Dr. J. Robert Oppenheimer before a panel of the Atomic Energy Commission in 1954.
 Oppenheimer had met Garrison in April 1953 when Garrison had joined the board of directors of the Institute for Advanced Study at Princeton.
 Garrison brought Davis in as Oppenheimer's co-counsel.
 Their defense of Oppenheimer was unsuccessful, however, and Oppenheimer's security clearance was revoked.
 Along with Joseph L. Rauh, Jr., Garrison also represented playwright Arthur Miller before the House Un-American Activities Committee in 1956 and in Miller's fight against his contempt of Congress conviction in 1957.
 In the 1950s, Garrison was also a supporter of the Highlander Research and Education Center, a liberal leadership training school and cultural center.